jaccomoc/jactl/docs/blog/2023-12-08-advent-of-code-2023-day7.md

 categories: blog
 image:      /assets/logo-picture.jpg
 authors: [james]
+tags: [advent-of-code]
+description: "Solving Advent of Code 2023 Day 7 (Camel Cards) using the Jactl programming language."
 ---

 Today did not require too much cleverness but there were a couple of traps to watch out for.